EpicRobot9/JarvisAIWebsite/docs/N8N.md

 - `voice: true` tells the UI to speak the message.
 - For text pushes, `say: true` will also speak the message.
 - Optional `role: "system"` will render as a system message; default is `assistant`.
+ - Targeting: provide either `userId` or `email`.
+The app routes pushes to all active sessions for that user; the UI subscribes with its userId to ensure delivery.
+ - During calls, voice pushes are streamed and played immediately, regardless of the UI’s chat mute toggle; after the call ends, the previous mute state is restored.

+### Troubleshooting
+- 401 invalid_token from `/api/integration/push-to-user`: ensure your `Authorization: Bearer <token>` matches `INTEGRATION_PUSH_TOKEN` (comma‑separated tokens allowed).
+Alternatively pass `x-api-token: <token>` or `?token=<token>`.
+- Push appears in chat but no audio: confirm the user is in Call mode.
+In Network, you should see `/api/tts/stream` for the voice push; if it fails, a subsequent `/api/tts` fallback should appear.
+- No push reaches the UI: make sure you target by the correct `userId`/`email` and that the user is signed in so the event channel is bound to their ID.